 Turn your palms upwards to roll the upper arms and shoulder heads back (so your thumb will be pointing behind you).

 Allow the shoulder blades to draw down the back keeping the base of the neck free and relaxed.
 You might start to feel more space and ease in your neck and shoulders already.

 Then, keeping the upper arms and shoulder blades where they are (rolled back/externally rotated), turn your wrists so that the palms of your hands are now facing the ground.

 Keep this alignment and rotation and bring your arms to the front.
 Keep the arm bones plugged back into their sockets to create a strong frame with your shoulders.

 Place the hands on the floor in front of you with your fingers spread.
-Press firmly through the base of the first finger and thumb and the fingertips especially.
+Think about creating a suction cup in the middle of your palm by pressing through the outer edges of the palm, the base of the fingers and the fingertips.
 When you tuck your toes and extend your legs into the pose, your upper arms stay rotating outwards instead of in and your shoulders will feel broad.
 This takes out the tension and you will feel way more relaxed and spacious in the shoulders.

 If you feel tightness in your shoulders you can bring your shoulders a little bit forward instead of bringing shoulders back towards the thighs.
 Keep the shoulder blades on the back and stay here in the pose.
 Let your neck be in line with the spine allowing the energy to flow freely.

 Remember you can always keep your knees a little bent in Downward Dog – this allows your spine to lengthen and can be more comfortable for your lower back and hamstrings.